 - Please do not engage in unnecessary conversation during the prayer service.
 We have come as a community to stand before G-d, to pour out our souls, with requests and thanksgiving.
 Conversing during prayer is disrespectful to those present, and is a Hillul Hashem.

 - We strongly encourage that the dress code ‘business casual’ be followed, allowing for short sleeve polo or button-down shirts during the warm season.
 Married women are encouraged to wear a head-covering.
 Men are required to cover their heads at all times, and adult male Jews are required to wear a tallit during the morning service.
 Shorts are not to be worn under any circumstances.
+We ask that non-Jewish men who are attending not wear a tallit, as that will be confusing to some, and indicates an acceptance of the yoke of the 613 Mitsvoth of Torah.

 - When the Heihal (Ark) is open, or when the Torah is in procession, all physically able are to remain standing.
 With a few exceptions discussed below, one must always remain facing the Heihal.